An unseen affliction: the scale and depth of visual impairment

 "We don't have visually-impaired visitors."

-Meanwhile, only 7–11% of exhibits contain any sort of accessibility feature, and most of those address mobility — not vision.
+Meanwhile, only 7–11% of exhibits contain any sort of accessibility feature, and most of those are specific to mobility access.

 The invisible struggle: what low-vision visitors face